A Beginner’s Guide To Using Smartphones For Seniors

 • To add emojis or photos, tap the smiley face or plus icon.

-And tap “send” when you are ready to send your message.
+• Tap “send” when you are ready to send your message.

-Taking and Managing Photos.
+Taking and Sharing Photos.

 You may also want to take photos to share with your family and friends, and even create an album to store your pictures.